LeoIannacone/npm2deb/README.md

 ### Example
 A workflow example is showed here: [wiki.debian.org/Javascript/Nodejs/Npm2Deb](https://wiki.debian.org/Javascript/Nodejs/Npm2Deb)

-In the most cases a simple command like this may be enough:
+In most cases a simple command like the following may be enough:
 ```
 $ npm2deb create node-module
 ```